GeoNumTP/GeoNum2017/TP4/README.md

 ### ToDo
 1. Implement the three subdivision schemes.
-2. Experiment with different values of $a,b$ in corner cutting.
+2. Experiment with different values of a, b in corner cutting.
 Specifically, try using
      - b =a+0.5
      - b~=a+0.5